jonhenrikaavitsland/xp-potion/src/pages/news/can-you-guess-the-boost.md

 Mystery Boost is available now in limited quantities.

 Grab a can, taste the unknown, and join the hunt.

-Post your guesses, share your reactions, and see if you have what it takes to unlock the secret flavor.
+Post your guesses, share your reactions, and see if you have what it takes to unlock the secret flavour.

 Because in the world of XP Potion, every sip is XP — and this one just might level you up.